JoaoGranja/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image2]

 It is possible to conclude that the distribution is not uniform through the classes of all data set.
 So we are towards a kind of imbalanced classification problem.
-Analysing the histograms image, we can also conclude that the histograms are similiar between the three data sets.
+Analysing the histograms image, we can also conclude that the histograms are similar between the three datasets.

 ### Step 2 - Design and Test a Model Architecture